0xC0000054/pdn-content-aware-fill/README.md

   Microsoft Store | My Documents\paint.net App Files\Effects

 3. Restart Paint.NET.
-4. The plug-in will now be available as the Content Aware Fill menu item in the Photo category of the Paint.NET Effects menu.
+4. The plug-in will now be available as the Content Aware Fill menu item in the Selection category of the Paint.NET Effects menu.

 ## License